pald22/Inequality/README.md

 # Inequality
 An analysis of correlation between Inequality and GDP

-There are four files in this repository:
+There are five files in this repository:

 gdp.xlsx - gdp data from Penn World Table - https://www.rug.nl/ggdc/productivity/pwt/?lang=en